-The colourful and bohemian UNESCO World Heritage town of Valparaiso, is only an hour and a half from Santiago, making it perfect for a weekend break or even a day trip if you are short on time.
+The colourful and bohemian UNESCO World Heritage town of Valparaiso, is only an hour and a half from Santiago in Chile, making it perfect for a weekend break or even a day trip if you are short on time.
 Valparaiso is full of unique buildings, endless staircases, narrow streets and funicular elevators.
 I highly recommend searching out some of the lofty lookout points to get a panoramic view of Valparaiso, and it’s rainbow coloured buildings.

 Best Places to Visit in South America on a Budget